Havryliuk-Serhii/FCC-Personal-Portfolio-Webpage/README.md

 User Story #10: The height of the welcome section should be equal to the height of the viewport.

 User Story #11: The navbar should always be at the top of the viewport.

+This site is ready to be published at https://havryliuk-serhii.github.io/FCC-Personal-Portfolio-Webpage.github.io/.